 1) Graduate students at research institutions that are not primarily universities might not receive the exemption.

 2) Graduate students, even at universities, whose primary relationship with their employer is as an employee rather than a student may pay FICA tax.
 For example, this might occur during the summer vs. during the academic year, and could happen without the student even perceiving a difference in roles.
-(This is not common; I’ve seen one example and it was for a senior graduate student at a public university.)
+(This is not common, but I have seen it a few times.)

 Graduate students receiving fellowships also do not pay FICA tax, but that is because they are not receiving wages rather than due to their student status.